lonagi/docker-compose-nginx-proxy/README.md

 # Nginx Proxy docker-compose config

-> This project was developed as part of my work with [VibroBox](https://github.com/vibrobox).

 If you are looking for a ready-made solution for combining [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) with `nginx`, which supports `brotli` compression module and automatically management of Let's Encrypt certificates, so you are in the right place.
 In this repository, you can find the ready-made